Frequently Asked Questions

 How do micro frontends work in practice?

-What is an example of implementing micro frontends?
+Can you provide a practical example of implementing micro frontends?

 What are best practices for implementing micro frontends?